 Any study of honey bees must include their remarkable ability to produce honey.
 Survival over the long Winter months depends on the colony’s ability to store food.
-We humans sometimes take these little life forms for granted.
-We may fail to realize the effort that goes into producing the amount of honey in a single jar.
 Imagine the work involved in storing the pounds of honey that colony life depends on.
-This brings up the question of how much honey does a bee make?
+This brings up the question of the rate of honey production by each bee.

-Honey bee live together in large colonies with thousands of members.
+Honey bees live together in large colonies with thousands of members.
 So, when we look at numbers in regards to what any single bee accomplishes – remember that all these numbers are averages.

 An individual worker bee is capable of carrying .25 to 80 milligrams of nectar.
 Though this does not mean that she is always returning to the hive with a full load.